The UNIQ Biomedical Sciences course gives you a taste of the undergraduate BMS course – looking at how the human body functions in health and disease.

 Have you ever wondered what areas of the human brain are active during different tasks?
 Find out at UNIQ by putting a volunteer in a fMRI machine, asking them to perform different tasks and seeing which areas of their brain light up.

 During the week you will be given a first year lecture on the structure and function of the stomach and at the end of the week you will have a tutorial to discuss this and ponder further questions that nobody yet knows the answer to.

 Leading researchers will also talk to you about their work, telling you about research like the science behind sleep cycles and the action of stem cells in the heart.
 Practical classes will give you the opportunity to look at human brains at look at the response of the lungs to different physiological situations.
-An interactive computer session will enable you to investigate how hormones are involved in the body’s response to stress.
+You will also investigate how hormones are involved in the body’s response to stress.